Lightning-AI/lightning-Habana/docs/source/advanced.rst

 DeepSpeed inference on HPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HPUDeepSpeedStrategy can be used for inference with Deepspeed on HPU.
+HPUDeepSpeedStrategy can be used for inference with DeepSpeed on HPU.
 For more information, refer to `Inference Using DeepSpeed <https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/Inference_Using_DeepSpeed.html>`__.

-There are  different ways to initialize inference
+The following options can be used to initialize inference.

-1. Using arguments
+Using Arguments
-""""""""""""""""""
+""""""""""""""""

 .. code-block:: python